pedrorenan/python-diagrams/README.md

 </p>

 Click on “Reopen in Container”.
-The [VSCode](https://code.visualstudio.com/download)  will restart and just wait for the environment to be ready for you.
-It may take a while the first time if you have never downloaded the necessary containers 🕐.
-But it's worth!
+The [VSCode](https://code.visualstudio.com/download)  will restart.
+Just wait for the environment to get ready for you.
+It may take a while during the first time, specially if you have never downloaded the necessary containers 🕐.
+But it's worth it!

 <p  align="center">